-As is the way with many Italian recipes, chicken piccata will also make your dinner feel a little extra special, something we all could use more often, even if we don’t realize it until we are taking a bite.
+As is the way with many Italian recipes (like Chicken Marsala, Chicken Saltimbocca, and Tuscan Chicken), chicken piccata will also make your dinner feel a little extra special, something we all could use more often, even if we don’t realize it until we are taking a bite.

 Chicken piccata tastes bright with lemon, lightly buttery, and the capers give it saltiness and a subtle tang.

 - Like this Lemon Butter Chicken, chicken piccata’s flavor profile is mild and appealing, making it a great meal for the family or for company.

 - Like Pan-Fried Chicken Breast, it’s quick-cooking and gives moist, juicy results.

 - Like Chicken Francaise, the lemon butter sauce is so yummy, you’ll want to mop up every last spec.

 Piccata (also spelled picatta or pichotta) is an Italian word meaning “larded.”